UPDATED- DECEMBER 2009

 This objective can only be achieved by evolving to a "minimalist" philosophy, along with the resulting components and systems.
 This is a long and extremely difficult process, with the added hazard that even just one "mistake" will have disastrous results to the final sound quality.

-Important- For most audiophiles (and readers), my personal priorities will not "match" their priorities.
+Important- For most audiophiles (and readers), my personal priorities will not match their priorities.
 Accordingly, they may prefer the reference components in the "lower" classes, or components not even in any category, to those I have placed in the highest class.

 Further- I realize that the above "evolution of priorities" is overly simplistic, so I might write about this in more depth at a later date.